syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ## Time text formatting

-You can customize the format for the labels mentioning the time by setting the `TimeFormat` property of `TimelineViewSettings` in the Scheduler.
+The format for the labels mentioning the time can be customized by setting the `TimeFormat` property of `TimelineViewSettings` in the Scheduler.

 {% tabs %}
 {% highlight c# %}